Social Topology

 When claw up processes handle declarations, the driver automatically wires several things into each agent's runner configuration:

 allowBots: true-- Enables bot-to-bot messaging within the pod.
-Without this, Discord bots ignore messages from other bots.mentionPatterns-- Derived from the handle username and ID, so agents can route incoming messages correctly.requireMention-- Enabled by default for guild channels to prevent agents from responding to every message and entering feedback loops.- Guild
+Without this, Discord bots ignore messages from other bots.mentionPatterns-- Derived from the platform handle.
+Discord uses native<@...>mention patterns so agents only trigger on explicit mentions; text-mention platforms still use usernames.requireMention-- Enabled by default for guild channels to prevent agents from responding to every message and entering feedback loops.- Guild

 users[]allowlist -- Populated with every peer bot in the pod, so agents can communicate with each other.